jnozzi/cocoadev.com/SiteContent/General/WhereToBegin.markdown

 ----

 This page is one of those such that, if it didn't exist, it would have to be invented, and would be, sooner or later.
-As such it is a canonical page title, like [[NewbieProblem]] or [[WhereToStart]].
+As such it is a canonical page title, like General/NewbieProblem or General/WhereToStart.
 If it gets deleted, somebody will reinvent it.

-If you are just [[GettingStarted]], that page is a good jumping off point.
-If you feel you have special needs that aren't covered there, or if you're becoming aware of the vastness and flexibility of Cocoa and [[ObjectiveC]], feel free to post your insights or just dish a little, below:
+If you are just General/GettingStarted, that page is a good jumping off point.
+If you feel you have special needs that aren't covered there, or if you're becoming aware of the vastness and flexibility of Cocoa and General/ObjectiveC, feel free to post your insights or just dish a little, below: